justtheimpaler/debbie/README.md

 - Can be used from Maven and Ant and any IDE that uses these tools as well.
 - Follows a strict source folder versioning structure that matches an evolving schema over the life of the application.
-- Supports multiple data scenarios to reset the database to any baseline data required for testing of debugging.
+- Supports multiple data scenarios to reset the database to any baseline data required for testing or debugging.
-- Handles stored procedures and common SQL as well.
+- Handles stored procedures as well as common SQL.
-- Supports project-wide configuration and team member configuration.
+- Supports project-wide configuration and also team member-specific configuration.
 - Embraces separate databases model (one per team member), as well as unique centralized database model.
 - Can be used in a headless mode in an automated environment for testing or building the application.
-- Supports (at least): Oracle, DB2, PostgrSQL, SQL Server, MariaDB, MySQL, SAP ASE, H2, HyperSQL, Derby.
+- Supports at least Oracle, DB2, PostgrSQL, SQL Server, MariaDB, MySQL, SAP ASE, H2, HyperSQL, Derby.

 ## Example